gulrez-zaidi/sql-retail-sales-analysis/README.md

 order by category;
 ```

 7. **Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year**:
+Find out best selling month in each year:**
 ```sql
 select sale_year, sale_month, avg_sale
 from